Schiff, ever a prosecutor, draws GOP ire in impeachment

 While the push-and-pull over process is typical for Congress, the stakes are anything but ordinary, part of a broader struggle over impeachment heading into the 2020 elections.
 The debate could help determine whether Democrats succeed in convincing voters that Trump’s conduct was a gross abuse of power, worthy of removal from office, or Republicans help him beat the charges, both in a Senate trial and the jury box of public opinion.

-Richard Ben-Veniste, a former Watergate prosecutor and former U.S. attorney, said it’s a “target rich environment for the investigation of misdeeds by the president.”
+Richard Ben-Veniste, a former Watergate prosecutor, said it’s a “target rich environment for the investigation of misdeeds by the president.”
 He expects the probe being conducted by the House committees will eventually result in articles of impeachment against Trump.

 “It will then be for all of us at the end of the day to judge how well of a job they’ve done,” he said.